-Students who pursue the MS degree without thesis (Plan B) must earn a minimum of 32 credits of coursework acceptable for graduate credit.
+Students who pursue the MS degree without thesis (Plan B) must earn a minimum of 30 credits of coursework acceptable for graduate credit.
 At least 18 of these credits should be taken from courses within the department.

-Overall no more than 6 credits towards the degree may be earned by research and/or reading courses.
-The additional courses in the Plan B program (over Plan A) are intended to compensate for the elimination of a thesis as a degree requirement, and they must support a MS in chemical engineering even if offered outside of the department.
+Overall, no more than 6 credits towards the degree may be earned by research and/or reading courses.
+Courses must support a MS in chemical engineering even if offered outside of the department.

-All students in Plan B must pass a thirty minute oral exit exam before a committee comprised of at least three Chemical Engineering faculty members.
+All students in Plan B must pass a thirty-minute oral exit exam before a committee comprised of at least three Chemical Engineering faculty members.
 A written report is not required.
 Two weeks prior to the exam, the M.S. candidate will be provided three recently published papers, one of which he or she must choose to evaluate.
 Students are not allowed to discuss their chosen manuscript with other students or faculty.
-The exam begins with the candidate presenting a ten minute oral summary and critique of the chosen manuscript.
+The exam begins with the candidate presenting a ten-minute oral summary and critique of the chosen manuscript.
 The presentation should consist of projected slides (e.g. PowerPoint).
 Slides should introduce the chosen manuscript, demonstrate a solid understanding of relevant physical principles, and offer an evaluation / critique of the manuscript.
 The examination committee members will then ask questions for approximately twenty minutes to evaluate (i) the student's ability to identify and clearly explain the physical principles upon which the paper is based, (ii) the scientific basis and appropriateness of the student's critique, and (iii) student competency in chemical engineering subjects, particularly those related to completed M.S. coursework.